A note on a Griffiths-type ring for complete intersections in Grassmannians: Hypersurfaces in Grassmannians

 \subsection{A worked example: Fano fivefold of degree 10}

-Our first concrete example involves a smooth quadric fivefold hypersurface in the Grassmannian Gr(2,5).
-Recall from the introduction that Gr(2,5) has dimension six, and it is embedded under the Pl\"ucker embedding in $\PP^9= \PP(\W^2 V_5)$: therefore by the structure theorem of Buchsbaum-Eisenbud its homogeneous ideal of relations is given by the submaximal Pfaffians of a skew 5 by 5 matrix.
-In particular it is immediate to write the five equations as
+Our first example is a smooth quadric fivefold hypersurface in the Grassmannian Gr(2,5).
+The Grassmannian $\Gr(2,5)$ has dimension six, and it is embedded under the Pl\"ucker embedding in $\PP^9= \PP(\W^2 V_5)$.
+Its description is well-known, but we will briefly recall it for the convenience of the reader.
+Its homogeneous ideal of relations is given by the submaximal Pfaffians of a generic skew 5 by 5 matrix, and we can write the five equations as

+As before, we think of $X$ as defined by the vanishing of an (appropriate) single polynomial $f$ in $H^0(\of_G(2))$.
+The hypersurface $X$ is an example of a Gushel-Mukai variety in the sense of \cite{ilievmanivel}.
+We point out that the novelty of this computation is not the determination of the Hodge numbers (that were computed before for example in \cite{nagel}), but the fact that we can now determine explicitly generators and relations for these groups.